-- To prep before first use either soak for 24 hours or wash 3-5 times - Absorbancy will increase over 3-8 wash cycles
+- To prep before first use wash inserts 3-5 times - Absorbency will increase over 3-8 wash cycles.
+Nappy shells just need one wash.

 - Our Reusable nappy liners can be used to minimise handling/rinsing once soiled before washing, minimises stains and acts as a barrier between nappy creams and nappy which can reduce absorbency